When to Go

 Cama-i Dance Festival.
-Each spring, the Bethel Council on the Arts hosts a regional celebration called the Cama-i Dance Festival (in Yup'ik, cama-i means "hello"), a great time to experience Native culture.
-Held in the local high school's gym either the last weekend in March or the first two weeks of April, this three-day festival of Native food, dance, music, and crafts draws hoards of visitors from Bethel, surrounding villages, and beyond.
-Not to be missed if you're around town!
-Bethel High School, Bethel, Alaska. www.camai.org.
+Each spring, the Bethel Council on the Arts hosts a regional celebration called the Cama-i Dance Festival (in Yup'ik, cama-i means "hello").
+Held in the local high school's gym either the last weekend in March or the first two weeks of April, this three-day festival celebrates the food, dance, music, and crafts of the Alaska Native people and draws hoards of visitors from Bethel, surrounding villages, and beyond.
+Bethel High School, 1 Ron Edwards Memorial Dr., Bethel, Alaska, 99559. www.camai.org.

 Kuskokwim 300 Dog Sled Race.
-Each January, the Kuskokwim 300 dogsled race—“K300” to locals—brings mushers and fans from afar to Bethel, where the 300-mile race both starts and ends.
-Similar to the Iditarod’s rooting in Alaska history, the K300 course commemorates one of the earliest mail routes used in the Bush.
-Weather conditions at this time of year are notoriously harsh and the trail is difficult, but the $100,000 purse for the winner —the largest of any mid-distance dogsled race—is a nice reward for such grueling work.
+Every January, the Kuskokwim 300 dogsled race—“K300” to locals—brings mushers and fans to Bethel, where the 300-mile race both starts and ends.
+The best known of the middle distance dogsled races, the K300 course commemorates one of the earliest mail routes used in the Bush.
+The $150,000 or more purse comes as a welcome reward after negotiating the notoriously harsh and difficult weather and trail conditions.
 Smaller, shorter races happen later in the winter in Bethel as well.
-All are a sight to see!
 Downtown, Bethel, Alaska.
-907/545–3300; k300.org.
+907/545–3300; www.k300.org.